diegomura/react-pdf-site/docs/link.md

 ### Link

 A React component for displaying an hyperlink.
-Link supports to be nested inside a Text component, or being rendered on inside any other valid primitive.
+Link’s can be nested inside a Text component, or being inside any other valid primitive.

 #### Valid props